 Think Progress, a liberal blog, also referred to the gun in the same way as Rolling Stone: as “an AR-15-style semiautomatic rifle.”

-If Congress tries to pass an assault weapons ban, the definition of what specific guns are being banned will be a sticking point, and there will be dispute as to what guns should be classes as such.
+If Congress tries to pass an assault weapons ban, the definition of what specific guns are being banned will be a sticking point, and there will be dispute as to what guns should be classed as.

 The question over the AR-15 is just one of 8 questions Bombs and Dollars looked at in relation to the terrorist attack and what could be done to stop such attacks in the future.
 Read the whole post here: 8 questions to ask after Orlando attack before demanding new policies.